ni/measurement-plugin-converter-python/README.md

 #### Additional steps for VISA instruments

-For measurements that use VISA instruments, the `session_constructor`, session type and `instrument_types` must be updated with appropriate values.
+For measurements that use VISA instruments, the `session_constructor`, session type and `instrument_type` must be updated with appropriate values.

 ![VISA_updates](docs/images/VISA_updates.png)